Royal Jade cong: Significance and symbolism

-Lu Jianfang maintained that cong identify power, generation and status among members of Lianghzu elite and its clans.
+Lu Jianfang maintained that cong identify power, generation and status among members of Liangzhu elite and its clans.
 He also believed that the levels of imagery up and down a cong signified the clan's age, and semi-human animal images identified the deceased and his generational staus.
 Since the royal cong had two layers each of semi-human and animal image, if we accept his theory this means that deceased died with one generation of offspring.
 Childs-Johnson interprets design of humanoid riding the beast as:a symbol of metamorphic ascension and transformation.
 Pairs of large cosmic eyes, symbolizing the natural power of sun and moon, whose cosmic rays define the breath of life, are equally comfortable defining the power of avian flight.
 Although we do not know the name of this demonic image, its significance is spelled by the relationship of animal to human - the dominance of one over the other - and by the deity's attributes.

 Wang is much more cautious in his understanding of cong imagery.
 According to him "many interpretations have been offered for these faces, but we have no evidence by which to choose one over another.
 In the absence of written evidence from the Liangzhu culture, speculation about symbolic meaning seems fruitless".
 Similarly, at the official museum site we can read that: "There is no consensus on the function of the cong, although most scholars believe that it was used as a religious instrument for communication with Heaven".

 In 2002 royal jade cong was listed by State Administration of Cultural Heritage as one of sixty-four first-grade cultural relics that are forbidden to be taken out of mainland China for exhibition.